A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Properties of SMPtW Distribution

-The advantage of this property is that it exist for all distribution even when the moment generating function does not exit.
-The Characteristic function for a random variable $Y$ denoted as $ J_Y (t)$ is defined as:
+The advantage of this property is that it exists for all distributions, even when the moment generating function does not exist.
+The characteristic function for a random variable $Y$ denoted as $ J_Y (t)$ is defined as:

-\begin{theorem} Suppose $Y \sim SMPtW(\lambda, \phi) $, the characteristics function $J_Y (t)$ of SMPtW is given as
+\begin{theorem} Suppose $Y \sim SMPtW(\lambda, \phi, \beta) $, the characteristics function $J_Y (t)$ of SMPtW is given as

 \end{theorem}

 \begin{proof}